alexander-lindner/latex/README.md

 # Latex docker image ![GitHub release (latest by SemVer)](https://img.shields.io/github/downloads/alexander-lindner/latex/v2.1.1-3/total?style=flat-square)

-This repo contains a helper tool `textool` and two [docker images](https://github.com/alexander-lindner/latex/pkgs/container/latex):
+This repo contains a cli tool `textool` and two [docker images](https://github.com/alexander-lindner/latex/pkgs/container/latex):

+`textool` creates a latex project structure, compiles it, even auto compiles it after changes (aka watches) the project and adds more useful utils.

+Docker images:
 * a basic one with a minimal texlive installation
 * a full one with texlive and all packages